 House Points can be awarded by all staff.
 These are given out generously to pupils in all years via E Praise app.
 Staff can give out more than 1 at a time.
 House points can be awarded for any positive reason, for example,

-- Praiseworthy work or contributions
+- Praiseworthy work or contributions - Kindness

-- Kindness

-- Good effort
+Good effort

-In Year 7, House Point milestones at 25, 50, 75 and 100 points are acknowledged with a certificate.
-125 points are rewarded with a GHS teddy bear and for 150 points a £10 book token is given.
-In Years 8 to 11 Heads of Year will award a cookie for every 50 house points achieved.
+In Year 7 and Year 8, House Point milestones at 25, 50, 75 and 100 points are acknowledged with a certificate.

 All house points count towards the House Cup.